ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-actions.md

   <span class="caption">Typing info available for action dispatch</span>
 </div>

-## Demo Application
+## Review

-You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialtyped-actions-hf53f).
+You can view the progress of our demo application [here](https://codesandbox.io/s/easy-peasytypescript-tutorialtyped-actions-o47xt).